apache/infrastructure-website/content/pages/how-to-mirror.md

 Search engines interpret referring to specific services or products as _PageRank manipulation_.
 This could hurt your site's ranking.

-We have noticed that certain sites redirect 404 pages as a form of extra advertising or as a traffic booster.
-We remove mirrors that do this from our list and send an email to the maintainer's address to ask them to correct the issue.
-The top level `/README.html` file, as mentioned, is the **only** local alteration of any part of the mirror we accept for you to provide sponsor information.

 <h2 id="testing">Testing your mirror<a class="headerlink" href="#testing" title="Permanent link">&para;</a></h2>

 If your mirror is not working properly, check the following: